reimund/toq/README.md

-# toq - Table of contents generator in Node.js
+# toq - Table of contents generator
 Generate table of contents from html headings.

 ## Installation